Iowa

 - Right to correct inaccurate personal data.
 Every other comprehensive state privacy law includes this right.

 - Right to opt out of targeted advertising.
-However, controllers must disclose targeted advertising activities and how users may opt out.
+Controllers must disclose targeted advertising activities and how users may opt out, but the consumer has no statutory opt-out right under the ICDPA.

 - Right to opt out of profiling.
 Iowa does not address automated decision-making or profiling in the consumer rights section.